Bus Open Data Service

 The Bus Open Data Service (BODS) is a government-funded service in England, established in 2020 as part of the Bus Services Act 2017.
-It was created in a partnership between ITO World, the Department for Transport and KPMG.
+It was created in a partnership between Ito World, the Department for Transport and KPMG.

-The service is described by ITO World as "an international first" as it provides Open Data of bus timetables, fares and Automatic Vehicle Location of buses across England.
+The service was described by Ito World as "an international first", as it provides Open Data of bus timetables, fares and Automatic Vehicle Location of buses across England.

+An extension to the Bus Open Data Service, Analyse Bus Open Data Service (ABOD), was introduced in 2021 to provide free-to-access reporting and analytics to operators and authorities nationally.
+The extended service provides access to on-time performance analytics, vehicle journey replays, and corridor reporting.

 Data Implementation

 As part of the requirements set by the Department for Transport in The Public Service Vehicles (Open Data) (England) Regulations 2020, the Bus Open Data Service set deadlines for operators to provide data.